|Anonymous user / 126.96.36.199 Log In Register|

 |TWOFISH||1 to 32||8 to 256||32||256|

-1 You can use only hexadecimal characters, newlines, tabulators and enter characters if you decrypt a string.
+1 You can use only hexadecimal characters, newlines, tabulators and new line characters if you decrypt a string.

 2 Input text has an autodetect feature at your disposal.
 The autodetect detects for you if the content of Input text field is in form of a plain text or a hexadecimal string.
 You can turn off the feature by clicking on 'OFF' or by changing current type of input under the Input text field.